-Applicant admitted all the allegations in SOR.
-Her admissions are adopted as findings of fact.
+Applicant admitted part of the allegations and denied other allegations in her answer to the SOR.
+The admissions are adopted as findings of fact.
 After a careful review of the pleadings and evidence, I make the following additional findings of fact.